 A sudden breath of wind ruffled Pippin's almost golden mop of hair,² and he sighed.
-"It's terrible to simply stand and wait for battle to come, knowing you can't escape it."
+"It's terrible to simply stand and wait for battle to come.
+Being idle makes everything look so bleak."

-"It is," Idrin agreed, and turned her eyes towards the great curve of the Anduin.
-"But not knowing if your loved ones are safe is worse.
+"It does," the young woman agreed, and as she turned her eyes towards the great curve of the Anduin, the Hobbit saw a shadow pass over her face.
+"And not knowing if your loved ones are safe makes it worse.
 My brothers and cousin are at Osgiliath."

 "My friends are in Rohan, and I would dearly like to see them again," said Pippin.
 "I suppose I might, if King Théoden comes."